Sakhalia NetGraphics DivisionAcceptance of cookiesYouTubeYouTube

 Sinking of the Yamato

-The Americans were warned of the departure of the 2nd Fleet by a reconnaissance aircraft that flew over Tukuyama Base while the aforementioned orders were being given to the mariners of said squadron by Admiral Ryunosuke Kusaka.
-However, the fleet could not be located by the numerous submarines that were put into alarm.
-The 2nd Fleet was eventually spotted in the noon of the following day by reconnaissance aircraft from the American carriers, from 12:34 onwards.
-The first wave of attackers had the chance to get protection by flying above the low clouds.
-In a couple of minutes, two bombs damaged the low-caliber anti-aircraft guns that were located next to the secondary tower astern of the Yamato, and shortly after a torpedo hit the left flank of the prow, opening a huge hole.
-Until then, the 2nd Fleet had not fired a single projectile against the American fleet, which could not locate.
-All the energies had been focused in the attempt to repel the aerial attack, but despite of how numerous were the anti-aircraft batteries of the Yamato, these were unable to stop the enemy aircraft without the help of an escort from aircraft.
-Shortly after the Yamato started to leak water, a torpedo hit the Yahagi, stopping her instantly.
-And while this happened, the destroyer Hamakaze was sunk with all her crew aboard, including Commander Isami Mukoi.
-The situation of the 2nd Fleet was critical, and Vice Admiral Ito, recognizing already the defeat, gave order to reach Okinawa and disembark the crew there.
-After all, that would be a lesser harm than to continue an useless fight in the sea.
-But they had no time to arrive to Okinawa.
+The Americans were warned about the departure of the 2nd Fleet by a reconnaissance aircraft which flew over Tukuyama while Kusaka was talking to the mariners.
+However, the numerous submarines which were put into alarm state could not locate the 2nd Fleet.
+This one was eventually spotted the following day at 12:34 o'clock by reconnaissance aircraft sent from the American aircraft carriers.
+The first wave of aircraft which attacked the Yamato had the chance to get cover by flying above the low clouds.
+After a couple of minutes two bombs damaged the low-caliber anti-aircraft cannons located next to the aft secondary cannon turret, and shortly after a torpedo opened a huge hole on the larboard side of the bow.
+Until that moment the 2nd Fleet had not fired a single projectile against the American fleet, which had not been able to locate because the effort had been focused in the attempt to repel the aerial attack.
+But, regardless of how numerous the anti-aircraft batteries of the Yamato were, they were unable to stop the enemy aircraft without the help of fighter aircraft.
+Shortly after the Yamato began to be flooded, a torpedo hit the cruiser Yahagi, stopping her instantly.
+Meanwhile, the destroyer Hamakaze was sunk with her whole complement onboard, including Commander Isami Mukoi.

-Shortly after 13 o'clock, a second wave of aircraft fell upon the Japanese squadron, coming from the east, the west and the southeast.
-Clusters of bombs fell over the Yamato, shaking her, and then two torpedoes hitting in the left flank made her to tremble and silenced the radio station.
-Close to the Yamato, two of the destroyers that still survived, the Yukikaze and the Fuyutsuki, tried to defend the superbattleship by desperately navigating around her in circles.
-The sea boiled by the amount of explosions, and the Yamato continued to send fire from the majority of her guns.
-Then started the dancing of a squadron of twenty torpedo bombers.
-Since some of the artillery pieces at the left flank had ceased fire, the torpedo bombers attacked from that side.
-Three torpedoes hit the Yamato, rendering inoperative the secondary rudder, due to the inclination that the Yamato was already suffering.
-With haste, the crew operated to decrease the inclination and allow said rudder to be operative again, but the draft, increased by the water leaked, slowed the movements of the superbattleship, making her an even easier target than before.
-Again, clusters of bombs were dropped over the Yamato, causing devastation in the superstructures, while some torpedoes opened new holes in the flanks of the hull.
-Around 14 o'clock, the speed of the Yamato had been reduced to seven knots.
-Fifteen minutes later, another torpedo - the tenth one - stopped the Yamato with a terrorific explosion.
-This contundent action against the superbattleship was being performed by a force of 386 aircraft sent from the aircraft carriers commanded by Admiral M. A. Mitscher.
+The situation of the 2nd Fleet was critical and Vice Admiral Ito, assuming the defeat, gave order to reach Okinawa to strand the Yamato and disembark her complement there.
+But they had no time to do anything.
+Shortly after 13:00 o'clock, a second wave of aircraft coming from the east, the west and the south-east fell upon the 2nd Fleet.
+Clusters of bombs fell over the Yamato and shook her.
+Then two torpedoes which hit on her larboard side made her to tremble and silenced the radio station.
+Two of the surviving destroyers, the Yukikaze and the Fuyutsuki, desperately tried to protect the superbattleship by navigating in circles around her.
+The sea boiled because of the great amount of explosions but the Yamato continued to fire from the largest part of her artillery pieces.
+Then a flock of twenty torpedo bombers began to dance around her.
+Since some of the artillery pieces on the larboard side had ceased to fire the torpedo bombers attacked from that side.
+Three torpedoes hit the Yamato and rendered the secondary rudder inoperative due to the inclination.
+With haste, the crew maneuvered to decrease the inclination and render the rudder operative again, but the draught had been increased by the flooding and this slowed the movements of the Yamato, which made easier for the American aircraft to hit her.
+Once again clusters of bombs fell over the superbattleship, causing devastation in diverse places of the superstructures, while some torpedoes opened new holes in the sides of the hull.
+Circa 14:00 o'clock the speed of the Yamato had been reduced to seven knots.
+Fifteen minutes later, the tenth torpedo stopped her with a frightening explosion.
+This contundent action against the superbattleship was being performed by a force of 386 aircraft sent from the aircraft carriers commanded by Admiral Marc Andrew Mitscher.

 Type: Battleship